I’m on my own for a few days between house guests. I’m always struck by the difference between traveling with friends and traveling by myself.

 I had not allowed enough time on Wednesday afternoon to see the three exhibitions that had just opened at the Musée d’Art moderne de la Ville de Paris so I went back on Thursday afternoon to take them in.
 All three showcased eccentric artists somewhat out of the mainstream: Markus Lüpertz, Carol Rama and Henry Darger.
 They were all intriguing, but of the three I preferred the Lüpertz show.

 Markus Lüpertz exhibition at the Modern Art Museum of the City of Paris.

 Rough sculptures depicting characters from Greek mythology were my favorites.
 Much of Carol Rama’s work is lesbian porn, which can be stimulating but isn’t really my style.
 Henry Darger’s work is profoundly weird.
-His entire ouvre was discovered in his cluttered apartment after his death.
-Most of it depicts a grisly war between imaginary countries involving a group of girls, who are usually depicted naked, with immature male genitals.
+His entire oeuvre was discovered in his cluttered apartment after his death.
+Most of it depicts a grisly war between imaginary countries involving a group of androgynous girls, who are usually depicted naked, with immature male genitals.
 The progression of drawings might well be as interesting to an abnormal psychologist — or a child molester — as to an aesthete.